Oxsomi/core3/docs/oiSH.md

   - D3D_SHADER_REQUIRES_DOUBLES or D3D_SHADER_REQUIRES_11_1_DOUBLE_EXTENSIONS as F64.
   - D3D_SHADER_REQUIRES_ATOMIC_INT64_ON_TYPED_RESOURCE or D3D_SHADER_REQUIRES_ATOMIC_INT64_ON_GROUP_SHARED as AtomicI64.
   - D3D_SHADER_REQUIRES_DERIVATIVES_IN_MESH_AND_AMPLIFICATION_SHADERS as MeshTaskTexDeriv.
 - NV extensions should be properly marked using annotations, or the oiSH is illegal.
-The validator can't check this yet, since DXIL doesn't understand these; it's the driver which parses DXIL into these special opcodes.
+The OxC3 validator can't check this yet, since DXIL doesn't understand these; it's the driver which parses DXIL into these special opcodes.

-## TODO: ESHExtension_Bindless
+## TODO: ESHExtension_Bindless / ESHExtension_UnboundArraySize

 "Bindless" extension is present when more than the maximum bindful registers are detected.
 This extension is generally well supported across modern hardware (everywhere on PC) but not always properly supported on mobile / web.
 For that reason, this has become a dedicated extension.
 This extension is just a hint based on reasonable device limits in the wild right now.

+This can be coupled with `ESHExtension_UnboundArraySize` which indicates that the register size can be determined by the engine/framework running it (such as allowing more registers based on the binding limits).

 ### TODO: Binding limits (tier 0)